brysontang/ai-safety-compass/Questions/refined/questions.md

 Pro Alignment:

-1. The risk of extinction from AI should be prioritized at a level similar to risks like pandemics or nuclear war.
+1. Preventing human extinction due to AI should be a top global priority, on par with nuclear or pandemic threats—even if it slows AI progress.

 2. I'm comfortable removing self-preservation instincts from AI systems to enhance safety, even if it feels unsettling.